hikerpig/lark-space-alfred-workflow/README.md

 And there are other variables:

-- `pythonPath`, path to python 2 executable, for example: `/Users/hikerpig/.pyenv/versions/2.7.18/bin/python`
+- `pythonPath`, path to python executable, can be python 2 or 3, for example: `/Users/hikerpig/.pyenv/versions/2.7.18/bin/python`